OROKOHANGA POUTAMA

 UA-130568789-1 UA-130568789-1

-Where our cultural heritage began:
+Where our heritage began:

-Arrivals: 950-1300
+Arrivals: 1200-1300

 Kupe then the waka migrations from Tākitimu, Mātaatua and Te Arawa which formed the emergence of our Western Bay of Plenty whānau, hapū and iwi.
-Then from the late 18th and early to mid 19th Century came the whalers, the sealers, and adventurers and from there came the European, Asian and Pacifica settlements - all of which have laid their footprints upon the Western Bay of Plenty whenua.
-It's time to hear the varied stories from our very beginnings through to the many differing cultural stories of all those who now call Western Bay of Plenty home.
-From those first waka our hapū/iwi today are: Takatimu: Ngāti Ranginui.
+From the late 18th and early to mid 19th Century came the whalers, the sealers, and adventurers and from there came the European, Asian and Pacifica settlements - all of which have laid their footprints upon the Western Bay of Plenty whenua.
+It's time connect the varied stories from our very beginnings through to the many differing cultural stories of all those who now call Western Bay of Plenty home.
+From those first waka our iwi today are: Takatimu: Ngāti Ranginui.
 Mataatua: Ngāi Te Rangi, Ngāti Pūkenga, Ngā Pōtiki.
 Te Arawa: Waitaha, Taupika, Ngati Makino, Ngati Whakaue. |

 |